Checkpoint Docs

 GET /__gateway/ready

 Kubernetes-style readiness probe.
-Returns 200 OK when the Gateway is ready to accept traffic, 503 Service Unavailable otherwise.
+Returns 200 with { "ready": true } when the Gateway can reach its routing store, or 503 with { "ready": false, "error": "KV namespace unavailable" } otherwise.
 Use this for load balancer health checks.

 Version Info